ghc-proposals/ghc-proposals/proposals/0570-string-interpolation.rst

 * Status quo (discussed in the "Motivation" section)

+* Allow ``$foo`` in addition to ``${foo}``

+  * This would complicate the syntax, and would also require interpolated string to escape bare ``$``.

 * Different delimiter

   * Could use ``f"`` like Python, with ``f`` for format. ``s`` for "String" seems a bit ad-hoc, but it does "look better" for some reason. ``s`` is also a bit better if the user forgets to enable ``-XStringInterpolation`` because ``f`` is a not-uncommon name for functions and ``f"asdf"``, being parsed as ``f "asdf"``, would work more often than ``s"asdf"`` would.
   * Could reuse QuasiQuote syntax, e.g. ``[s|`` or ``[fmt|``, except it would be special and NOT use Template Haskell.

+* No delimiter, always interpolate

+  * Would require any use of ``${...}`` to be escaped.
+  * No other language does this; even Bash has single quoted strings to avoid escaping

 * Different interpolation delimiter, e.g. ``#{foo}``

   * Most languages use ``$``, and I see no reason to deviate

+* Only allow interpolating string-like values

+  * This is what ``neat-interpolation`` does
+  * This would add a ton of noise to string interpolation, so no one would use the feature
+  * This wouldn't support injection-free SqlQuery, as you need to know which SqlValue to use
+  * This wouldn't support escaping HTML by default, while allowing explicitly marking certain strings as safe raw HTML

+* Reuse ``PrintfArg``

+  * Would only allow converting to strings, see "Only allow interpolating string-like values"

+* Only allow interpolating to string (which can ultimately be lifted to any IsString)

+  * Simplifies the machinery, but makes the feature much less flexible and extendable

 Unresolved Questions
 --------------------